 Why not to go to Kenya for your first safari

 If you visit the Maasai Mara during the peak season (while the great migration with it’s millions of wildebeests from July to October) you might be disappointed by how many visitors and cars can be squeezed inside the national reserve.
 In fact it can get quite busy.
 We have only visited Kenya in the low season – once in January and once in March (both times during the COVID-19 pandemic) – and still were surrounded by 10 cars when we went to a leopard or lion sighting.
-Our guides told us that that’s in fact nothing and usually there can be up to 50 cars around if they spot a leopard or at the crossings at the Mara river.
+Our guides told us that that’s in fact nothing and there can be up to 50 cars around if they spot a leopard or at the crossings at the Mara river.
 The Maasai Mara management is now planning to put new measures in place to restrict cars at a sighting and manage the flow of visitors better alongside increasing the park fees.
-It will be interesting to see how this will impact the experience.
-So if you visit Kenya make sure to be prepared for a less remote experience, or make sure to go off-the-beaten path in places like the North (Laikipia, Lewa) or to private concessions or opt for the Mara Triangle within the greater Maasai Mara reserve.
+It will be interesting to see if this happens and how this will impact the experience.
+So if you visit Kenya make sure to be prepared for a less remote experience, or make sure to stay in private conservancies (which exist around the Maasai Mara and in Amboseli, which can also get quite crowded).
+You can also venture off-the-beaten path in places like the North (Laikipia, Lewa, Samburu).

-Read all about our 2 week Kenya itinerary!
+Read all about our tips for a 2 week Kenya itinerary!

 January is baby season in the Maasai Mara!